Lawsuit over NYPD discipline records highlights the tension between police and oversight agencies

 NYCLU's legal director Chris Dunn says the point is to not only identify police officers who have abused their authority, but also to see how the CCRB has been able to investigate these cases, highlight the roadblocks and see how the NYPD may have exonerated officers they shouldn't have.

 "It's not just about the identity of police officers.
-It's about how effe
+It's about how effec